-Winter in Iowa is famously—at times, painfully—long.
+Winter in Iowa is famous—at times, painfully—long.
 But along with the snow and ice, fond memories are carried in on blustery winds.
 Crackling fireplaces, heavy blankets, snow days, and time away from work remind us of cherished moments with friends and loved ones.
 It’s during this time of year we look to the home as a place offering some much-needed rest and relaxation.
 Even if you don’t normally spend much time at home, when you are there, it’s important to have a comfortable place to decompress.

 Home is where the peace is

-Interior design is the visual representation of our individual needs and what makes us happy, contained within the walls of a practical living space.
+Interior design is the visual representation of our individual needs and what makes us happy, contained within the walls of practical living space.
 With so many modern professions that put employees between plane, train, and automobile, many people look to home to offer relief from the road and from stark and unforgiving hotel rooms, especially over the holidays.

 Something many homeowners don’t realize is that style can be relaxing.
 Some people feel at ease and rejuvenated by clean lines, others need throw pillows and other accessories to feel cozy.
 Understanding what is relaxing, not stressful or easily cluttered, is an important first step in creating your sanctuary.